sumeetpalsingh/Beta-bow/README.txt

 DistanceTwoCell.ijm (Measures the distance between two specified cells)

 The folder contains the following representative images, along with the RGB data:
-3_5dpf.tif and 3_5dpf.csv (Betabow image and color signatures from 3.5 dpf islet) 15dpf.tif  and 15dpf.csv (Betabow image and color signatures from 3.5 dpf islet) 30dpf.tif and 30dpf.csv (Betabow image and color signatures from 3.5 dpf islet)
+3_5dpf.tif and 3_5dpf.csv (Betabow image and color signatures from 3.5 dpf islet)